Eli Yetter-Bowman

 Southern Documentary Fund Fiscal Sponsee Eric & Wendy Schmidt SciComm Fellow International Thespians SocietyImpact Campaigns & Crowdfunding

 International public health campaign in partnership with the IAFF (international fire union) about toxic chemicals in firefighter gear.
 Led, spoke at, and directed BURNED film for this campaign which included over 1600 in-person screening events at firehouses, legislative hearings, universities and businesses across the world.
-More info at https://www.etherealfilms.org/impact/
+Currently leading an educational campaign on teaching young folks to develop critical thinking skills and strong comfort in resolving complex moral issues with our latest documentary THE BOWL.
+Tour begins 2025 with screening across the globe.

 Links to Work